777arc/textbook/content/frequency_domain.rst

    :scale: 40 %
    :align: center

-As you can see, in the time domain they both just kind of look like noise, but in the frequency domain we can see different features.
-Everything is in the time domain in it's nature form; when we sample signals we will be sampling them in the time domain, because you cant *directly* sample a signal in the frequency domain.
-But the interesting stuff usually happens in the frequency domain.
+As you can see, in the time domain they both may appear to be noise, but in the frequency domain we can see different features.
+Everything viewed in the time domain is in its natural form; when we sample signals we will be sampling them in the time domain, because you cant *directly* sample a signal in the frequency domain.
+Interesting features can normally be distinguished in the frequency domain.

 ***************
 Fourier Series
 ***************

-The basics of the frequency domain starts with understanding that any signal can be represented by a bunch of sine waves summed together.
-When we break a signal down into a bunch of sine waves, we call it a Fourier Series.
+The basics of the frequency domain start with understanding that any signal can be represented by sine waves summed together.
+When we break a signal down into its composite sine waves, we call it a Fourier Series.
 Here is an example of a signal that is made up of only two sine waves:

 .. image:: ../_static/summing_sinusoids.svg
    :align: center
    :target: ../_static/summing_sinusoids.svg

-Here is another example; the red curve below shows an approximation of a sawtooth wave using up to five sine waves added together.
-We can see that it's not a perfect reconstruction, it would take an infinite number of sine waves to reproduce this sawtooth wave due to the sharp transitions:
+Here is another example; the red curve in the below approximates a sawtooth wave by summing up to five sine waves.
+We can see that it's not a perfect reconstruction--it would take an infinite number of sine waves to reproduce this sawtooth wave due to the sharp transitions:

 .. image:: ../_static/fourier_series_triangle.gif
    :scale: 70 %
    :align: center

-Some signals require more sine waves than others, and some require an infinite amount of sine waves, although they can always be approximated with a limited number.
+Some signals require more sine waves than others, and some require an infinite amount, although they can always be approximated with a limited number.
 Here is another example of a signal being broken down into a series of sine waves:

 .. image:: ../_static/fourier_series_arbitrary_function.gif
    :scale: 70 %
    :align: center

-To understand how we can break down a signal into sine waves, we need to first review the three attributes of a sine wave, also known as sinusoid:
+To understand how we can break down a signal into sine waves, or sinusoids, we need to first review the three attributes of a sine wave:

 #.
 Amplitude
 #.
 Phase
 #.
 Frequency

-Amplitude indicates the "strength" of the wave, while phase is used to represent how the sine wave is shifted in time, anywhere from 0 to 360 degrees (or 0 to :math:`2\pi`).
-Frequency is the number of waves per second, and is the inverse of period.
+**Amplitude** indicates the "strength" of the wave, while **phase** is used to represent how the sine wave is shifted in time, anywhere from 0 to 360 degrees (or 0 to :math:`2\pi`).  **Frequency** is the number of waves per second, and is the inverse of period.

 .. image:: ../_static/amplitude_phase_period.svg
    :align: center